Written by:

 Can I Keep My Mental Health Issue Private?

-You can keep your mental health issue private.
-If you have no need for reasonable accommodation and you can do your job up to performance standards, there is no need for you to disclose your mental health issue to your employer.
+You can keep your mental health issues private.
+You do not need to disclose your mental health issue to your employer if you do not require reasonable accommodation and can do your job.
 Frankly, it’s illegal for your employer to ask about it if you don’t bring it up.

 They may, however, ask about your behavior.
 For example, if you’re easily angered, overly fearful, or emotional at work, your employer may sense something’s up.
-In that case, it’s up to you to decide if you want to disclose your underlying mental health issue.
+In that case, you decide whether to disclose your underlying mental health issue.

 The benefit of keeping your mental health issue private is that you don’t risk judgment or bias from your peers, employers, and clients who may not understand mental health problems.
-However, you miss out on the support you’re likely to get, especially if you need a reasonable accommodation to do your job.
+However, you miss out on possible support, especially if you need a reasonable accommodation to do your job.

 I Was Already Fired.
 Now What?

-For example, let’s say you lashed out at a co-worker, got drunk at a company party, or cried about your problems to a client.
-To you, it’s a mistake.
-But to your employer, it may be a violation of company policy, and they can fire you for that, also proving that it’s not discrimination and not an ADA violation because you signed the employee handbook and were aware of the rules.
+For example, you lashed out at a co-worker, got drunk at a company party, or cried about your problems to a client.
+To you, your behavior was a mistake.
+But to your employer, these actions may violate company policy, and they can legally fire you.

 For Further Reading